-‘Boeuf Noir’ is a new way to enjoy cook steaks with charcoal
+‘Boeuf Noir’ is a new way to enjoy cooked steaks with charcoal.

 If Chef Tony Biggs’ latest creation hit the plate of unsuspecting patrons in many restaurants, chances are it would be sent back without even taking a bite.
 But this shock factor is just want the culinary firebrand wants.